shauninman/MiniUI-Legacy-Miyoo-Mini/skeleton/README.txt

 To Jim Gray (and the entire Onion crew) for taking a joke, running with it, and turning a stop-gap into a beloved launcher and community, it's been amazing to watch.

 Check out Onion for a more full-bodied Miyoo Mini experience: https://github.com/jimgraygit/Onion/

+To the creators of the Trimui Model S and Miyoo Mini for making some nice (now hard to find) hardware and simple interfaces in a market crowded with bloated, ugly front ends that require entirely too much work to setup properly.

 And to the entire Retro Game Handhelds Miyoo Mini and dev Discord community for their enthusiasm and encouragement.